 “You have 0 messages”

-She let out a long, labored sigh, and massaged her temples.
+She let out a long, labored sigh, and massaged her throbbing temples.
 There were a million and one things to worry about, she just didn’t know where to start…Ice cream sounded like a pretty good place.

-Her condo was small, even for city standards, which meant a short walk from the sitting room to the kitchen.
-It also meant the shards of glass scattered on the carpet underneath her shattered fire escape window were hard to ignore.
-Even if she managed to step around that, the breeze from the chilly night outside could not be avoided.
+Her thirteenth floor one bedroom condo was small, even for city standards, which meant a short walk from the sitting room to the kitchen.
+It also meant the shards of glass embedded in her carpet fibers underneath her shattered fire escape window were hard to ignore.
+So was the frigid nighttime breeze blowing freely into her apartment.

-Whoever had broken into her modest, pink-walled flat had since fled, trespassing only long enough to intimidate, while simultaneously lowering the value of the apartment she would now be surely forced to sell.
-Peter made that perfectly clear.
-And now that she was branded the psych who leaked Metro City’s heroes’ darkest secrets, it was doubtful she would ever be hired anywhere ever again.
+Whoever had broken into her modest, pink-walled flat had since fled, trespassing only long enough to intimidate, while simultaneously lowering the value of the apartment she would now be surely forced to sell; Peter had made that perfectly clear.
+And now that she was branded the psych who leaked Metro City’s heroes’ darkest secrets, it was doubtful she would ever be hired anywhere in her field ever again.

-And still, his face was in her head.
-Those brown eyes, that perfect smile.
-His soft hands.
-His laugh.
-That beautiful, sweet-talking asshole had really gotten her good.
-Five months of dating, long enough for her to let her guard down and believe that she might have actually found an awesome guy to experience life with.
-Five months until she found out it was all a ploy.
-That the man of her dreams was a reporter out for dirt on Metro City’s most popular topic of conversation.
-The Heroes.
+Five months of dating; long enough for her to let her guard down and believe that she might have actually found an awesome guy to experience life with.
+Five months until she found out it was all a ploy, that the man of her dreams was really a reporter out for dirt on Metro City’s most popular topic of conversation: the Heroes.

 Like every other man in her life; he came, ripped her world apart, and went merrily on his way.